NicPWNs/hamradiowallet.com/README.md

 ## TODO

 - [ ] Fix dates being off by one in prod?
-- [ ] Add colors to footer icons on hover.
 - [ ] Restructure pass.
 No duplicate issue date.
 - [ ] Add logic for Google Wallet passes.
 - [ ] Add logic to guess preference for Google/Apple wallet pass based on user agent.